-An annual Business Privilege License can be obtained at the Citizens Service Center in Room 1-27 in City Hall.
-Currently, the annual fee to operate any business in the City (including entities which are located outside the City limits – such as contractors, repair personnel, etc. who have customers in the City) is $55.
-It is against the law to operate a business – to receive payment for any goods or service – without the required Business Privilege License.
+An annual Business Privilege License can be obtained at the Berks Earned Income Tax Bureau, 920 Van Reed Rd, Wyomissing, PA 19610.
+Currently, the annual fee to operate any business in the City (including entities which are located outside the City limits - such as contractors, repair personnel, etc. who have customers in the City) is $55.
+It is against the law to operate a business - to receive payment for any goods or service - without the required Business Privilege License.
 This includes the receipt of commissions or rental income from properties located in the City of Reading.

 File an Annual Business Privilege Tax Return

 Most businesses are assessed a small fee based on gross receipts generated on the sale of goods and services in the City.
 Detailed information is available on the City's web-site.